-That is 14 people a day are told they have a gut cancer and 8 people will die each day!
+On average, every day 14 people are told they have a gut cancer and 8 people will die.

 The stomach is a muscular sack-like organ that receives and stores food from the oesophagus.
 With the help of gastric juices that are released from glands in the inner lining of the stomach, the stomach breaks down food into a thick liquid.
 Once the food is broken down, it is passed from the stomach to the small bowel, where nutrients are absorbed into the bloodstream.
 There are several different types of stomach cancer:

 - Adenocarcinomas: about 90% of stomach cancers develop in the cells that line the inside surface of the stomach and are called gastric adenocarcinomas.